Bohdan-Toyvo/goit-js-hw-06/README.md

 # my-first-project-js

-This is my fifth task by js
+This is my sixth task by js